Group Purchasing Organizations (GPO) Vs. Direct Procurement // Which Is Better For Healthcare Sourcing?

 Cons of Group Purchasing Organizations:

-1. Limited Customization: GPO contracts may limit the ability of healthcare providers to negotiate custom terms or select specific products or suppliers.
+1. Limited Customization: GPO contracts may limit healthcare providers' ability to negotiate custom terms or select specific products or suppliers.

 2. Membership Fees: Some GPOs charge membership fees, which may offset some cost savings.